+Level 2

+Persistence of Level 1 behaviours and

+- Intentionally damaging own or another pupil's work

+- Minor vandalism scribbling on tables,

+- Misuse of centre property or resources

+- Mild inappropriate language

+- Threatening behaviour

+- Answering back

+- Telling lies/getting others into trouble

+- Leaving the classroom without permission or being in an unsupervised area without permission

+May Include:

+Loss of break

-Level 2 May Include: Persistence of Level 1 behaviours and Intentionally damaging own or another pupil's work Minor vandalism - scribbling on tables, Misuse of centre property or resources Mild inappropriate language Threatening behaviour Answering back Telling lies/getting others into trouble Leaving the classroom without permission or being in an unsupervised area without permission Loss of breakReposition within the class - Go to a designated 'work station'/area that is in the class as an informal form of time out to take a break/break the cycle of spiraling negative behaviour.Discussion with child - STOP, THINK, GO, SO formula Point out choices and linked positive/negative consequences eg 'If you choose to continue with then will happen (loss of privilege).
-If you choose to stop and make the right choice, then will happen.
+Reposition within the class - Go to a designated 'work station'/area that is in the class as an informal form of time out to take a break/break the cycle of spiraling negative behaviour.

+Discussion with child - STOP, THINK, GO, SO formula

+Point out choices and linked positive/negative consequences eg 'If you choose to continue with... then ... will happen (loss of privilege).
+If you choose to stop ... and make the right choice, then ... will happen.
 I'm going to give you 1 minute to make your choice, but I know you will do the right thing/make the right choice.'
+(Giving a child time to make the right choice is called 'Take Up Time').

+Distract and divert stage 2 - child's behaviour is escalating so divert by giving legitimate responsibility e.g. a job (for 5/10 minutes) -This should help the child to break the spiraling negative behaviour so that when they return to class they can start again.

+Time out of class.

+Level 3

+Persistence of Level 2 behaviours and

+- Defiance

+- Dangerous refusal to obey instructions

+- Major disruption to class activity

+- Direct verbal/racial abuse abuse/intentional swearing, gestures, bad language (aggressive with intent)

+- Bullying

+- Violence (hit, kick, punch, bite)

+- Throwing objects

+- Stealing

+- Damaging property, vandalism, graffiti

+- Leaving school premises without consent

+Will include:

-(Giving a child time to make the right choice is called 'Take Up Time').Distract and divert stage 2 - child's behaviour is escalating so divert by giving legitimate responsibility e.g. a job (for 5/10 minutes) -This should help the child to break the spiraling negative behaviour so that when they return to class they can start again.Time out of class.
-Level 3 Persistence of Level 2 behaviours and Defiance Dangerous refusal to obey instructions Major disruption to class activity Direct verbal/racial abuse abuse/intentional swearing, gestures, bad language (aggressive with intent) Bullying Violence (hit, kick, punch, bite) Throwing objects Stealing Damaging property, vandalism, graffiti Leaving school premises without consent Will include: Time out with CLT member.
-Memberr of CLT will contact parents to notify them of incident/s Written record on incident report will be sent to parents and a copy put in child's personal file If trend in L3 continues the child's parents will be asked to meet with a member of CLT During meeting the next steps will agreed: Set up a behaviour contract that has SMART behaviour targets - include the child in discussion of strategies - set a date to review Child may be placed on part time timetable Child may be removed from group and have to work in isolation for a period of time Child's risk assessment will be updated For some Level 3 behaviours fixed-term exclusion will be considered, in this event there must be a readmission meeting.
-This meeting will: Focus on why the exclusion occurred Look at appropriate measures to prevent further incidents
+- Time out with CLT member. - Memberr of CLT will contact parents to notify them of incident/s - Written record on incident report will be sent to parents and a copy put in child's personal file - f trend in L3 continues the child's parents will be asked to meet with a member of CLT

+During meeting the next steps will agreed:

+- Set up a behaviour contract that has SMART behaviour targets include the child in discussion of strategies - set a date to review

+- Child may be placed on part time timetable

+- Child's risk assessment will be updated

+For some Level 3 behaviours fixed-term exclusion will be considered, in this event there must be a readmission meeting.
+This meeting will:

+- Focus on why the exclusion occurred - Look at appropriate measures to prevent further incidents